evan-kale/palliativecare-eligibility/README.md

 # palliativecare-eligibility
-Originally built as an eligibility checker for potential guests/referrers at The Bird House, an Iowa City palliative care center
+Originally built as an eligibility checker for potential guests/referrers at The Bird House, an Iowa City palliative care center.

 Testing Instructions for Local Hosting